 How To Soothe Depression So You Can Sleep Better

 If you think you have depression, you should speak with a doctor or mental health professional as soon as possible.
-A physician can diagnose you and work with you to find the best treatment.
+A provider can diagnose you and work with you to find the best treatment.

-Common treatment recommendations include medication, therapy, and lifestyle changes.
+Common treatment recommendations include medication, therapy and lifestyle changes.
 The right treatment for you depends on your symptoms and lifestyle habits.

 Medication For Depression